Academic Senate

 4. With support from the Academic Senate Office, the committee will organize and host the annual Faculty Recognition Awards Event.

-1. Composition: Faculty providing instruction or allied services at the Petaluma Campus are eligible members and are eligible to vote.
-Personnel whose job requires an administrative or supervisory credential or who are placed on the administrative salary schedule do not qualify to be members.
+1. Composition: Faculty at the Petaluma Campus are eligible, voting members.
+Personnel whose job requires an administrative or supervisory credential or who are placed on the administrative salary schedule do not qualify as members.

 2. Duties: